 and it’s widely argued by scholars that President Clinton came the closest to securing a deal between the two sides.

-Evangelicals take the view that there is an almost prophetic element to the Israel-Palestine issue, many evangelical Christians believe God promised the Holy Land to the Jews and this must be upheld.
+The Evangelical view is an almost prophetic element to the Israel-Palestine issue.
+Many evangelical Christians believe God promised the Holy Land to the Jews, which must be upheld.

 This was met with widespread condemnation as Mr Kemp was accused of stigmatising young British Muslims as potential terrorists.

-Mr Kemp has 30 years experience as a high ranking officer in the British Military, in positions ranging from commander of the British forces in Afghanistan , and working in the cabinet office with COBR at the heart of the UK’s national security apparatus.
-Mr Kemp believes the majority of people in the British Military share his views and concerns.
+Mr Kemp has 30 years of experience as a high ranking officer in the British Military, in positions ranging from the commander of the British forces in Afghanistan and working in the cabinet office with COBR at the heart of the UK’s national security apparatus.
+Mr Kemp believes most people in the British Military share his views and concerns.

-Mr Kemp criticises the British media as having ‘institutionalised anti Israel bias’ , and he
+Mr Kemp criticises the British media as having ‘institutionalised anti-Israel bias’.
+He

-Many of Mr Kemps views and comments over years may be described as insensitive and
+Many of Mr Kemp’s views and comments over the years may be described as insensitive and

 Why tone of rhetoric is important

-We have also seen a rise in Anti-Semitic hate crime in the U.K. partially due to misinformation and debunked anti-Semitic conspiracy theories that are spreading online.
+We have also seen a rise in Anti-Semitic hate crimes in the U.K., partially due to misinformation and debunked anti-Semitic conspiracy theories that are spreading online.

 The tone of rhetoric is more important than ever, and if comments (on both sides of the